 - 3x Champions League Team of the Season

-Jules Kounde is primed to take Carvajal’s spot as the best right-back in La Liga once the latter calls it a career.
+Jules Kounde is the best right-back in La Liga.
 The Frenchman began his career as a centre back at Bordeaux.
 He earned a €25m move to Sevilla in 2019 before joining Barcelona for €55m three years later.
 It was at Barca where he began to settle into his new role as a full-back.
 What began as a makeshift switch has blossomed into a burgeoning career as a right-back for club and country.

 Hansi Flick has masterminded that switch, forming Kounde into an integral recovery defender in his aggressive back line.
 His defensive intelligence and positional versatility have been a revelation at right-back, and few in the world possess his timing in challenges and anticipation of danger.
 Kounde can read the game with a clarity that many natural full-backs simply can’t match.
 Even more impressive is his tidy footwork, a rarity for a player who was a centre back for the majority of their career.